-POLN101 Introduction to Political Science 3 Credits
+POLS101N Introduction to Political Science

 This course offers an introduction to a variety of contemporary political systems and practices.
-Topics include an examination of communism, democracy, socialism, authoritarianism as well as other political structures.
+Topics include an examination of communism, democracy, socialism, au-thoritari-an-ism as well as other political structures.
 Political philosophy, theory, culture, structure, and institutions will be examined.
+This course fulfills a General Education Core Requirement: History / Political Science.

-POLN102 American Government and Politics 3 Credits
+POLS102N American Government and Politics 3 Credits

 This course provides and introductory examination of the American political system by reviewing the evolution of the executive, legislative, and judicial branches of government.
 It also covers topics such as: voting and elections; political parties and candidate selection; and the role of the media and interest groups in U.S. politics.
 Some state and local political topics may also be discussed.
+This course fulfills a General Education Core Requirement: History / Political Science.

-POLN205 Civic Engagement Project 2 Credits
+POLS205N Civic Engagement Project 2 Credits

 This course introduces students to a strategy for shaping public policy at the local or state level.
 The approach is "hands-on."
 After reviewing the operations of government and discussing the role of public policy, students are asked to apply their knowledge and develop solutions for "real-life" problems using the Project Citizen model.
-Prerequisites: POLN101 or POLN102 or POLN210 or HISN241 and ENGN101
+Prerequisites: POLS101N or POLS102N or POLS210N or HIST241N and ENGL101N or ENGL110N.

-POLN210 State and Local Government 3 Credits
+POLS210N State and Local Government 3 Credits

 This course explores the structure and operation of local and state government.
 To illustrate general topics, students are presented with specific examples from New Hampshire politics.
 Field trips to local and state offices and presentations by guest speakers are an integral part of this course.
-Prerequisite: ENGN101
+Prerequisite: ENGL101N or ENGL110N.
+This course fulfills a General Education Core Requirement: History / Political Science.

-POLN220 American Politics and Mass Media 3 Credits
+POLS220N American Politics and Mass Media 3 Credits

 This course explores the changing relationship of politics and the mass media.
 Technology is expanding the definition of mass media and impacting politics by changing how voters participate in the political cycle.
 Exploring these changes with students will help them to become active and informed political consumers.
 This course is a hands-on course that not only explores the changing dynamic between the public and its elected leaders, but also challenges students to get involved in local, state or national politics by using the new mass media tools to participate in a political issue.
 Students must have Internet access to participate in this course.
-Prerequisites: ENGN101
+Prerequisites: ENGL101N or ENGL110N.